netham45/screamrouter/readme.md

 The proceses are:

-* Receiver process - This receives all data over UDP from sources and puts it in a queue for each sink.
+* Receiver processes - These receives all data over UDP from sources and puts it in a queue for each sink.
-* Audio Controller - One instance for each sink, receives data from the receiver process and passes it to each source input processor for handling
 * Source Input Processor - This process adjusts the bit depth to match the sink and applies volume controls.
-If resampling, equalization, or delays are required it will use ffmpeg for these features, if they are not used ffmpeg is skipped.
-* Source Input Processor FFMPEG - This is optional and is only ran if the equalization, sample rate, or delay needs adjusted for a source
+This is a C++ process.
-* Sink Output Processor - This process mixes the various source inputs together and sends them to the sink.
-It also passes the stream to ffmpeg so it can be converted to MP3 and streamed to the web interface.
+* Sink Output Processor - This process mixes the various source inputs together and sends them to the sink, as well as generating an MP3 stream to send to the browser.
+This is a C++ process.
-* Sink MP3 Processor FFMPEG  - This runs for each sink and converts PCM audio to MP3 for streaming.
-* Sink MP3 Processor - This process reads the MP3 output of FFMPEG in and divides it into MP3 frames.
+* Sink MP3 Processor - This process reads the MP3 output from the sink output processor in and divides it into individual MP3 frames.
 It sends the data to the WebStream queue that FastAPI watches when a stream request is made.
 * API/Main process - FastAPI runs in it's own process and will send requests in their own threads.
 When the MP3 Stream endpoint is called it will delay in an async function to wait for the WebStream queue to have data and send data when available.

 ### More Technical Info
-Each Sink is associated with a Sink Controller.

-On the reciving process receiving a packet it is forwarded to a queue for each Sink Controller.
-Each Sink controller will wait for the queue and check if the data matches a source it tracks.
-If so they send the data to the appropriate source for processing.

-Each source will process data to ensure the bit depth and samplerate match.
-Bit depth and volume are corrected by the low latency codepath, equalization, mismatched sample rates, and adding a static delay go through the ffmpeg codepath.

-After the source has processed the data it is sent to the sink mixing thread.
-This thread mixes all the sources into one output and sends it to a Scream receiver and to ffmpeg to be converted to an MP3 stream for the web interface.

-## Troubleshooting

-Here are some problems and solutions:

-* Problem: Audio frequently makes a loud static noise
-* Solution: Change your sources to either 16 or 32-bit depth, avoid using 24-bit.

-* Problem: There are crackles and pops in the audio
-* Solution: Try to keep the source and destinations configured the same.
-I've had best luck with 48kHz 32-bit.

-* Problem: The audio is choppy when I use high channel setups such as 7.1 32-bit
-* Solution: Turn down your bit depth.
-8 channels at 32-bit 48000kHz is over 12Mb/s, this is a lot for real-time audio.
-16-bit will halve your bitrate.
-Consider 5.1 or Stereo.

-* Problem: My Raspberry Pi keeps cutting out during streaming
-* Solution: Consider a better USB wifi card for the Raspberry Pi.
-They have weak wifi reception.
-Consider setting the sink to the lowest possible bitrate, too.
+Data comes in through the RTC and Scream recevers in Python.
+It is duplicated there and sent to FDs leading to each Source Input Processor.
+Each Source Input Processor verifies the IP is what it's programmed to care about and if so processes the packet (equalization, delay, volume, resampling, channel layout) and sends it on to the Sink Output Processor.
+The Sink Output Process will handle mixing the converted streams and downscaling to the desired output bitdepth, then send the data to Scream/TCP sinks.
+It will also convert it to an MP3 via lame and send it to the Sink MP3 Processor.
+The Sink MP3 Processor will then divide that stream into individual MP3 frames, which are sent to the WebStream queue to be sent to MP3 clients.

+# Install
+These instructions are not thorough.

+* Clone the repo
+* Install dependencies TODO: List Python and C++ dependencies
+* Build C++ backend `cd c_utils;./build`
+* Put SSL certs in certs/
+* Verify configuration in src/constants/constants.py
+* Run the Python server `./screamrouter.py`